pnlong/cse15l-lab-reports/lab-report-4.md

 **Keys Pressed**: `vim L<tab>.j<tab><enter>43jer2:wq<enter>`

 To make edits to the repository's code base, I would need a command-line text editor: *Vim*!
 I entered `vim L` then used tab autocomplete to avoid typing out `ListExamples`.
-However, because there are multiple files in `lab7` that start with the pattern `ListExamples`, I needed to type `.j` to avoid matching both the `ListExamplesTests` files and `ListExamples.class` that was created by running the `test.sh` script.
+However, because there are multiple files in `lab7` that start with the pattern `ListExamples`, I needed to type `.j` to avoid matching both the `ListExamplesTests` files and `ListExamples.class`, which was created previously by running the `test.sh` script.
 I then used tab autocomplete to avoid typing out the `.java` file type.
 I had now entered the *Vim* interface.
 Breaking down the *Vim* command, I jumped down to the 44th line (the line with the error) with `43j` and then jumped to the end of the first word of that line (`index1`) with `e`.
 This moved my cursor to the `1` character, which happened to be the exact character I needed to fix, so I then entered `r2` to replace the `1` with a `2`, fixing the bug.
 To save my work and exit *Vim*, I entered `:wq`, where `w` writes the file and `q` quits *Vim*.

 ### Rerun the Tests